TheGreenPig/Apate/README.md

 Syntax:
 >Cover text \*hidden message*

-For a more detailed explanation, click [here](https://github.com/TheGreenPig/Apate/blob/main/Assets/Tutorials/README.md)
+For a more detailed explanation, click [here](https://github.com/TheGreenPig/Apate/blob/main/Assets/Tutorials/README.md).

+## End to End Encryption
+For a detailed description on how to use e2e encryption in your messages, click [here](https://github.com/TheGreenPig/Apate/blob/main/Assets/Tutorials/README.md#end-to-end-encryption).

 ## Passwords
 In Apate you can set your own password and then only people that have your password in their list can read your messages.